MaxNoragami/LFA-labs-2025/lab2/Report/report_lab2.md

 - Last but not least, we analyze the `CheckType()` method from the `Grammar` class, which is responsible for determining the Chomsky hierarchy classification of a given grammar based on its production rules.
 - The method first checks whether any production rules exist.
 If not, it defaults to returning `3`, assuming a type-3 (regular) grammar as a fallback.
-- A list of potential grammar types is initialized to keep track of the classification of different rules.
-Additionally, two Boolean flags, `seenRightLinear` and `seenLeftLinear`, are used to detect mixed linearity, which would disqualify the grammar from being type-3.
-- The method iterates through each production rule, first identifying whether the left-hand side (LHS) contains at least one non-terminal.
-This ensures that only valid grammar rules are considered.
-- If the LHS contains more than one symbol, the rule is evaluated for type-1 (context-sensitive) classification.
-The method ensures that every right-hand side (RHS) production is at least as long as the LHS, otherwise, the rule is marked as type-0 (unrestricted).
-- If the LHS consists of a single non-terminal, the rule is evaluated for type-3 (regular) classification.
-The method checks for epsilon (`ε`) productions, ensuring they do not invalidate the regular structure.
-It also examines the position of non-terminals in the RHS to determine whether the grammar is left-linear or right-linear.
-- If both left-linear and right-linear rules are detected, the grammar is downgraded to type-2 (context-free), since regular grammars must be exclusively one or the other.
-- After evaluating all rules, the method returns the most restrictive (minimum) type detected among them.
-If no valid classification is found, it returns `-1`, indicating an invalid grammar.

 ```csharp
 public int CheckType()